Toronto

 Mirrors of Babel

-Mirrors of Babel is a multi-part installation that proposes an inversion of the Biblical story that explain why the world’s peoples speak different languages.
+Mirrors of Babel is a multi-part installation that proposes an inversion of the Biblical story that explains why the world’s peoples speak different languages.
 According to the story, a united humanity in the generations following the Great Flood, speaking a single language and migrating eastward, agreed to build a city and a tower tall enough to reach heaven.
-God, observing their city and tower, confounds their speech so that they can no longer understand each other, and scatters them around the world.
+God, observing their city and tower, confounded their speech so that they can no longer understand each other, and scattered them around the world.

 The content of the calligraphic architecture is based on the Arabic translation of “Prairie Greyhounds” (1903), a two-part poem by the canonical 19th century Mohawk poet, writer and performance artist E. Pauline Johnson, Tekahionwake.
 The poem was an ode to a new country, describing a westward journey to the “Land to Be” in the first half, shaping the structure at Yonge-Dundas, and a return journey home to the east in the second half, framing the work in Scarborough.